 Treatment for Kennel Cough

 Although there is generally no serious health threat from kennel cough, it is still best to get your dog in to see a veterinarian.
 A cough may appear to be kennel cough but actually be a different condition.
 A veterinarian will eliminate other illnesses as the cause of a cough.
 While kennel cough will subside on its own, medication will help minimize symptoms and shorten the illness.
 Humidifying the room where the dog sleeps will have a soothing effect on his or her dry, sore throat.

 If you suspect your dog is displaying symptoms of kennel cough or has been in contact with a dog who does have it, your dog should be kept at home.
-Let other dog owners and/or facility operators know, if they have been in contact with your dog in the past three to five days.
-The best way to stave off spreading the infection is to stay ahead of it with thorough cleaning and isolating dogs with the infection.
+Let other dog owners and/or facility operators know if they have been in contact with your dog in the past three to five days.
+The best way to stave off spreading the infection is to stay ahead of it with a thorough cleaning and isolating dogs with the infection.